The Authority to Sell

 (1) The sellers have to deal with many Licensed Real Estate Brokers.

 (2) Licensed Real Estate Brokers do not invest effort and marketing funds to advertise the property since there is no exclusivity.

 An Exclusive Authority to Sell, on the other hand, grants only one Licensed Real Estate Broker the authority to sell the listing on an exclusive basis.

 (1) The owner/seller only needs to talk to one Licensed Real Estate Broker.
 There will be no strange phone numbers calling your phone.

 (2) Most established Licensed Real Estate Brokers are members of professional broker organizations like PAREB and REBAP or are members of private broker networking groups that share listings.
-These multiple listing systems (MLS) allow the listing broker to share the listing to the network.
+These multiple listing systems (MLS) allow the listing broker to share the listing with the network.
 Licensed Real Estate Brokers with buyers for the listing can then collaborate with the listing broker.
 So even though the owner is just talking to one broker – it is possible to still get the same exposure to the property.
-(Important: Broker organizations require all members to secure an Authority to Sell before sharing a listing.)
+(Important: Broker organizations require all members to secure a signed Authority to Sell before sharing a listing.)